 Symptoms of pink eye include red, itchy eyes, discharge, and maybe even slightly blurred vision.
 If you wake with any of these symptoms, wait an hour, and see if your condition improves.
 For immediate relief of your symptoms, you should be cautious of using any drug store eye products that help get the red out.
 They often contain oxymetazoline, which can be addictive.

-A sty usually forms near an eye lash, and might look like a small pimple on the eyelid.
-Since it’s caused by a blocked gland, it may become more red, swollen and painful before it starts to drain on its own and disappear.
+A stye usually forms near an eyelash and might look like a small pimple on the eyelid.
+Since it’s caused by a blocked gland, it may become more red, swollen, and painful before it starts to drain on its own and disappear.

 When you recognize a sty, a warm compress is often an effective way to reduce symptoms.